IOTechSystems/xrt-examples/Servers/opc-ua/federated/README.md

 #### With Security Policy Set to Basic256Sha256 and X.509 certificate

-Update `ApplicationUri`, `Certificate` and `PrivateKey` in config_certificates/opc-ua-server.json.

 1. Generate your own `Certificate` and the `PrivateKey`, using [`create_self-signed.py`](https://github.com/open62541/open62541/tree/master/tools/certs).

 ```bash
 python3 create_self-signed.py
 ```
+Update `ApplicationUri`, `Certificate` and `PrivateKey` in `config_certificates/opc-ua-server.json`.

 _Note: In the script, the default `uri` is set to `urn:open62541.server.application`.
-This should be changed to match the `ApplicationUri` set in the configuration (`urn:iotechsys:xrt`) before generating the certificates.
-Additionally, update the common name (CN), which is set to `open62541Server@localhost` to align with the applicationuri._
+This should be changed to match the `ApplicationUri` set in the configuration (defaults to `urn:iotechsys:xrt`) before generating the certificates.
+Additionally, common name (CN), which is set to `open62541Server@localhost` may be updated to align with the applicationuri._

 2. Copy all configs except `opc-ua-server.json` from `config` to `deployment/config_certificates folder.
    Run Xrt with the configuration that sets the security policy and uses X.509 certificates